Python Program to detect the edges of an image using OpenCV | Sobel edge detection method

 Steps to download the requirements below:

-- Run the following command on your terminal to install it from the Ubuntu or Debian respository.
+- Run the following command on your terminal to install it from the Ubuntu or Debian repository.

 sudo apt-get install libopencv-dev python-opencv

 - OR In order to download OpenCV from the official site run the following command:

 - Type your sudo password and you will have installed OpenCV.